You say tomato, I say tahmahto. He says branding, she says marketing.

-- What exactly IS the definition of Brand?
+- What exactly IS the definition of Branding?

-- And why should the average business owner care about either one?
+- Why should the average business owner care about either one?

 Let’s start with why…

-Why should anyone who’s NOT in marketing, care about the definition of brand?
+Why should anyone who’s NOT in marketing, care about the definition of branding?

 The words you choose.
 The way you behave.
 The conversations you have.
 The card you hand out.
 The promises you make.
 The people you hire.
 The values you hold dear.
 The values you could care less about.
 The vendors you choose.
 The companies you’re affiliated with.
 The money you make, or don’t make.
 And, of course, the experience people have with the product or service you provide.